Josh Harder

-Joshua Keck Harder (born August 1, 1986) is an American politician and venture capital investor who has served as the U.S. representative from California's 9th congressional district since 2019 (known as the 10th congressional district until 2023).
-A member of the Democratic Party, he defeated Republican incumbent Jeff Denham in the 2018 election by five points.
-In 2020, he was reelected by a significantly larger margin than in 2018.
-He won reelection to California's new 9th congressional district, created through the 2020 redistricting process, which includes the majority of San Joaquin County.
+Joshua Keck Harder (born August 1, 1986) is an American politician who has served as the U.S. representative for California's 9th congressional district since 2023, after representing the 10th district from 2019 to 2023.
+A member of the Democratic Party, he was first elected in 2018 by defeating Republican incumbent Jeff Denham.
+After the 2020 redistricting, he won reelection in the newly drawn 9th district, which covers the majority of San Joaquin County and includes Stockton, Tracy, and Manteca.

 Early life and education

-Harder was born in Turlock, California, and graduated from Modesto High School.
-He earned political science and economics undergraduate degrees from Stanford University and a joint MBA/MPP from Harvard Business School and Kennedy School of Government.
+Harder was born on August 1, 1986, in Turlock, California.
+His great-great-grandfather settled nearby in Manteca, where he started a peach farm.
+Harder attended Modesto High School, and during that time, he interned for then state senator Jeff Denham.
+He went on to attend Stanford University, earning a Bachelor of Arts degree in 2008.
+He later obtained a joint Master of Business Administration and Master of Public Policy from the Harvard Business School and the John F. Kennedy School of Government.

 Private career

 In 2014, Bessemer Venture Partners hired Harder in its New York office.
-He moved back to San Francisco and became a vice president of the company.
+He moved to San Francisco two years later and became a vice president of the company.
 In 2017, Harder left Bessemer to campaign full-time.
-He moved back to Turlock and taught business at Modesto Junior College.
+He moved back to Turlock and also taught business at Modesto Junior College.